njelly/TofuECS/README.md

 ![tofuecs_logo](https://user-images.githubusercontent.com/8916588/139094266-3e2db942-4842-4f0d-b1da-8e694ee3578c.png)

-This is an entity component system (ECS) framework written in C# that can be easily added to a Unity project as a managed plugin (dll) — although I suppose there's no reason you couldn't use it for some other non-Unity purpose.
+This is an entity component system (ECS) framework written in C# that can be easily added to a Unity project as a managed plugin (dll) — although there's no reason you couldn't use it for some other non-Unity purpose.
 Licensed under MIT.

 ***If you just want to get started quickly by looking at some examples, here's a list of other repos using TofuECS:***
 - [TofuECS_CGOL](https://github.com/njelly/TofuECS_CGOL): An implementation of Conway's Game of Life showcasing a basic Unity project setup.